 The guidelines clarify and establish a common interpretation of the concepts of “relevant and reasoned” we well as provide a good explanation of the factors that the EDPB will be looking at when considering relevant and reasoned objections.
 This will be helpful for those supervisory authorities who wish to raise objections to the LSA decisions.

-The guidelines are open for consultation until 24 November 2020, and comments can be submitted here.
+The guidelines are open for consultation until 24 November 2020.
 Keep an eye on this blog for future updates!